 Both cities accept local and international tourists.
 The cities have international airports that accept international flights.
 The ticket costs for the two will not vary so much because they are neighboring states.
 Check out the available flights and prices from your country at Skyscanner.

 Once in Chicago or Detroit, you can use public transport from the airport to your hotel or rental.
-Luckily, Detroit and Chicago have a luxury and budget hotels like the Warwick Allerton Chicago for all budgets and tastes.
+Luckily, Detroit and Chicago have a luxury and budget hotels like the Warwick Allerton Chicago and The Inn on Feery Street for all budgets and tastes.

 Both cities are large in size.
 So, strolling around is out of the question if you want to explore the best things they have to offer unless you are just out in the streets close to where you stay.
 You can use public transport to commute through the cities.
 But if you have a little more on your budget to spend, you can rent a car.
 Navigating the cities is easy and more convenient if you have a private means of transport.
 Make your reservations at RentalCars.